Web Analytics

 Citrine tumbles: natural on the bottom, heat-treated on the top

-How do you know if your citrine is natural or heated?
+How to know if your citrine is natural or heat treated?

 Heat treated citrine clusters